-In the SAFESEAS stations table, right-clicking on a station ID will produce a 24 hour observation history table (see Fig 4.5.2-1).
+In the SAFESEAS stations table, right-clicking on a station ID will produce a 24 hour observation history (OH) table (see Fig 4.5.2-1).
 The appearance of the table will depend on the type of station being interrogated.
 Maritime stations, for example, will have wave information, while METARS stations will not.
-The user can choose which fields will appear by clicking on the
+The user can choose the fields that will appear by clicking on